DeFunis v. Odegaard: Lower courts

 Applicants with higher PFYA scores were reviewed and were presented by a committee member before the whole committee.
-The committee member who represented a student was usually up to chance but not in the case of African American and other minority students.
+The committee member who represented a student was usually up to chance, but not in the case of African American and other minority students.
 Their files were reviewed by three specific board members: Professor Geoffrey Crooks (director of the school's Council on Legal Education Opportunities program), Vincent Hayes (a second-year black law student), and Associate Dean Robert S. Hunt (the sole evaluator of the files of minorities other than African Americans).
-The court found that in reviewing the files of minority applicants, the committee attached less weight to the PFYA in making a total judgmental evaluation as to the relative ability of the particular applicant to succeed in law school.
+The court found that, in reviewing the files of minority applicants, the committee attached less weight to the PFYA in making a total judgmental evaluation as to the relative ability of the particular applicant to succeed in law school.
 Also, the chairman testified that although the same standard was applied to all applicants (the relative probability of the individual succeeding in law school), minority applicants were directly compared to one another, but they were not compared to applicants outside of the minority group.
 As a result, the committee admitted a group of minority applicants, placed a group of such applicants on a waiting list, and rejected other minority applications.
 The dean of the law school testified that the law school has no fixed admissions quota for minority students but that the committee sought a reasonable representation of such groups in the law school.
 He added that the school had accepted no unqualified minority applicants but only those whose records indicated that they were capable of successfully completing the law school program.
 Because of the judgmental factors in the admissions process, as outlined, the ultimate determination of applicants to whom admission was offered did not follow exactly the relative ranking of PFYAs.
-Of those invited, 74 had lower PFYAs than plaintiff; 36 of them were minority applicants, 22 were returning from military service, and 16 were applicants judged by the committee as deserving invitations on the basis of other information contained in their files.
-There were 29 applicants with higher PFYAs than plaintiff's that were denied admission.
+Of those invited, 74 had lower PFYAs than the plaintiff; 36 of them were minority applicants, 22 were returning from military service, and 16 were applicants judged by the committee as deserving invitations on the basis of other information contained in their files.
+There were 29 applicants with higher PFYAs than the plaintiff's that were denied admission.
 Of the 36 minority group students invited, 18 actually enrolled in the first-year class.
-The law faculty was, as the court observes, motivated by a laudable purpose: to increase the number of minority students studying law and with the avowed purpose of equalizing opportunities among applicants who come from the lower income and economic groups with those who come from the higher.
-That policy of ethnic minority selection apparently was not to apply to faculty positions, as the record does not show that any qualified white applicant for the teaching staff was refused or that any faculty member ousted to make room for law teachers with questionable credentials from a minority ethnic group.
+The law faculty was, as the court observes, motivated by a laudable purpose: to increase the number of minority students studying law and with the avowed purpose of equalizing opportunities among applicants who come from the lower-income and economic groups with those who come from the higher-income groups.
+That policy of ethnic minority selection apparently was not to apply to faculty positions, as the record does not show that any qualified white applicant for the teaching staff was refused or that any faculty member was ousted to make room for law teachers with questionable credentials from a minority ethnic group.